scripthaus-dev/scripthaus/README.md

 scripthaus show [playbook]::[script]
 ```

+## Credits

+Special thanks to [Adam Bouhenguel @ajbouh](https://github.com/ajbouh) who had the initial idea of
+using Markdown to write and document scripts that can be executed from the command-line.
+Adam also contributed the initial proof of concept code.

 ## More Resources

 ScriptHaus is under active development.
 Please report and bugs here in the GitHub issues tracker.
 If you enjoy using